sui-foundation/sui-move-intro-course/unit-three/lessons/4_the_coin_resource_and_create_currency.md

 - `description`: the description of this custom fungible token
 - `icon_url`: the url to the icon file of this custom fungible token

-The information contained in `CoinMetadata` can be thought as as a basic fungible token standard of Sui, and can be used by wallets and explorers to display fungible tokens created using the `sui::coin` module.
+The information contained in `CoinMetadata` can be thought as as a basic and lightweight fungible token standard of Sui, and can be used by wallets and explorers to display fungible tokens created using the `sui::coin` module.